dslp/dslp-repo-template/.github/ISSUE_TEMPLATE/Ask.md

 ## Understanding and Exploration

 - links to explore issues
-- links to docs/notebooks/knowledge base that inform your solution based on the work done in the project.
+- links to docs/notebooks/knowledge base that inform your solution based on the work done in the project

 ## Approaches and Experiments